Here are common questions about Business Analyst Web App.

 - In the Employment Infographics panel, how are the percentage of White Collar, Blue Collar and Other employment calculated?

-A role defines the privileges that a member has within an organization.
-To access most functionalities in the Business Analyst web app, you will need to view, create, and share content, for which you will need a Level 2 membership in the form of Administrator, Publisher, or User role.
+You must have a membership in your ArcGIS organization in the form of a Creator or GIS Professional user type, which are the only user types that can be assigned a Business Analyst Web App license.
+To access most functionalities in Business Analyst Web App, you will need to view, create, and share content, for which you will need an Administrator, Publisher, or User role.
 The Publisher or Administrator role is required to be able to create new projects - in the User role, many functionalities in the app will be accessible to you only if others in your organization have shared project(s) with you.
 Your administrator defines the different privileges and permissions which can be a User, Publisher, Administrator, or a custom role.
-Please see roles for your organization or contact your administrator.
+A role defines the privileges that a member has within an organization.
+See roles for your organization or contact your administrator.

-For Excel files, the maximum file size is 1 MB, but there is no limit on the number of points that can be imported.
-For zipped shapefiles, the maximum file size is 3 MB, and there is a limit of 100 records.
-When there are more than 100 records, the first 100 will be imported.
+For Excel and .csv files, the maximum file size is 5 MB.
+There is no limit on the number of points you can import, but if your file contains more than 5000 standard geography records, you will need to select a maximum of 5000 of them.
+For zipped shapefiles, the maximum file size is 3 MB.
+There is also a limit of 1000 records when importing shapefiles.
 Files containing more than 1,000 records can't be imported.

 The Create PDF tool uses a special map service to transform the map you are viewing into a print quality, 300 DPI PDF.
 The layers and features may appear slightly different from the background maps in the application.
 If you have suggestions for improving the custom PDF maps, use the Feedback form available from the Home tab.